 🍶 Which Starbucks Bottled Drinks are Gluten-Free?

-Starbucks has a variety of gluten-free bottled drinks, perfect for those looking for a quick, gluten-free option.
+Starbucks has a variety of gluten-free bottled drinks.
 While these drinks are generally free from gluten ingredients, it’s always a good idea to check the labels for any variations or added ingredients.
 These are a few Starbucks bottled drinks that are known to be gluten-free:

 - Bottled water (most brands)